AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

 ## About

 The Metatranscriptomics Snakemake Pipeline uses paired-end FASTQ files from Illumina shotgun metatranscriptomic sequencing as input.
-The first part of the pipeline processes the reads using Fastp, Bowtie2, and SortMeRNA to perform quality filtering, deplete host and PhiX reads, and removes ribosomal (r)RNA.
+The first part of the pipeline processes the reads using fastp, Bowtie2, and SortMeRNA to perform quality filtering, deplete host and PhiX reads, and removes ribosomal (r)RNA.
 These cleaned reads are then used for taxonomic classification with Kraken2 and GTDB, antimicrobial gene profiling with RGI and CARD, and transcriptome assembly into presumptive messenger (m)RNA transcripts using RNA SPAdes.
 To asses the quality of transcripts rnaQUAST and mapping the cleaned reads back to assembly are used.
 The SAM files from mapping the reads back to the assembly can be used in further expression studies.

 - *Tools that still need to be added to the pipeline are CoverM, and CAZyme analysis*
 - *The different ways the code can be configured or customized for specific use cases.*